BLOG

 Does Coinbase report small-time crypto traders?

-Currently, Coinbase will issue Form 1099-MISC to you and the IRS only if you’ve met the minimum threshold of $600 of income during the year.
-In the future, Coinbase will issue Form 1099-DA to report all gains and losses from cryptocurrency for US users.
+Coinbase issues Form 1099-MISC only if you’ve met the minimum threshold of $600 of income during the year.

 Does Coinbase report to the IRS if you didn’t sell?